Updated: September, 2020 (2052-53 offseason)

 Trade Talk Interaction

 Members are expected to respond politely to fellow GMs trade proposals (no matter how unrealistic you may find them to be).
 This can be as simple as saying, “I am not interested at this time.”
-Members are expected to respond to trade communications – however briefly – within two to three days of their receipt.
-If you have sent a communication to a fellow GM and received no response within this time frame, you may send a complaint to the Commissioner.
+Members are expected to respond to trade communications – however briefly – within no more than 48 hours of their receipt.
+If you have sent a communication to a fellow GM and received no response within this time frame, please notify the League Directors so that they may reach out to that General Manager.

 The act of tanking (purposefully attempting to lose games in the regular season to increase draft position) is very much frowned upon by the Governing Board and league as a whole.
 GMs are highly encouraged to ‘tread carefully’ in this matter.
 As such, when especially egregious or repeated tanking occurs, the commissioner reserves the right to levy penalties against the perpetrating GM at his discretion.